 Applications are reviewed by an internal/external committee of representatives from cities, counties and the Iowa DOT.
 Recommendations are then made to the Iowa Transportation Commission, which then approves funding of specific projects.

 - Site-specific projects are evaluated by benefit/cost ratio analysis and other criteria.

 - Funding for traffic control devices is awarded considering the safety benefits of eligible applications, annual funding level and other criteria.

-- Funding for research, studies and public information initiatives is awarded considering their relationship to safety, annual funding level and other criteria.
+- Funding for studies and outreach is awarded considering their relationship to safety, annual funding level and other criteria.

 Program’s annual funding level